• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 On and on.

-Fuck that shit about CEOs being so valuable.
+fork that shirt about CEOs being so valuable.
 You got to be a Grade A moron to believe that tripe.

 Can you take us through the logical steps from "don't pay the CEO quite so obscenely" to "the company will go out of business"?